charlesap/projectsilicon/obnc/README.md

 `obnc oac.Mod`

-That should recursively build the oac compiler.
+That should recursively build the oac interim compiler used in the next stage.

-Invoke the built compiler like this:

-`./oac -v M.mod`

-to build M.Mod for the Arm 64-bit architecture.